-- Have you ever considered struggle as a temporary privilege?
+- Have you ever considered struggle in the Christian life as a temporary privilege?
 (Take the time to read the scene leading up to Acts 5:41.)

 - In heaven, we’ll honor Christ to His face.
 But now we have the privilege of honoring Him in the face of struggle—by faith, not by sight.

 I’m no masochist, believe me.
-And yet, I’m eager to honor God during the longest life He will allow me and, while I’m here, to struggle well.
+Yet I’m eager to honor God during the longest life He will allow me and, while I’m here, to struggle well.